teaching-on-testbeds/mlflow-chi/snippets/intro.md

 For this experiment, we will provision one bare-metal node with GPUs.

-The MLFlow section is more interesting if we run it on a node with two GPUs, because then we can better understand how to configure logging in a distributed training run.
+The MLFlow experiment is more interesting if we run it on a node with two GPUs, because then we can better understand how to configure logging in a distributed training run.
 But, if need be, we can run it on a node with one GPU.

 We can browse Chameleon hardware configurations for suitable node types using the [Hardware Browser](https://chameleoncloud.org/hardware/).
 For example, to find nodes with 2x GPUs: if we expand "Advanced Filters", check the "2" box under "GPU count", and then click "View", we can identify some suitable node types.